dasamritam/amritamwebpage.github.io/stclab.md

 ---
 layout: archive
-title: "Systems and Control for Health Lab"
+title: "Welcome to the Systems and Control for Health (SyCH) Lab!"
 permalink: /sychlab/
 author_profile: true
 classes: wide